Learning to Estimate 3-D States of Deformable Linear Objects from Single-Frame Occluded Point Clouds: Results

 \subsubsection{Robustness and sensitivity analysis}

-First, we test the relationship between the performance of our method and the occlusion ratio.
+First, we test the relationship between the performance of our method and the occlusion level.
 As shown in Fig.~\ref{fig:exp_sim_occlusion}, the occlusion ratio of point cloud is 20\%, 40\%, and 60\%, respectively.
-When the most of the DLO is occluded (such as Fig. \ref{fig:exp_sim_occlusion_60}), the accurate state of DLO is very difficult to estimate since there are multiple possible shapes for the occluded part, but our predicted node sequence still forms a reasonable DLO shape given only the incomplete information of two DLO ends.
+When the most of the DLO is occluded (such as Fig. \ref{fig:exp_sim_occlusion_60}), the accurate DLO state is very difficult to estimate since there are multiple possible shapes for the occluded part, but our predicted node sequence still forms a reasonable DLO shape given only the incomplete information of two DLO ends.

-In addition, we investigate the sensitivity of our fusion module to the threshold $T$, which is for determining the unoccluded parts of the point cloud in Equa.~\ref{regpoints}, as shown in Fig.~\ref{fig:exp_sim_T}.
-If $T$ is close to zero, almost all voting results will be used as source points of the registration step so unreliable estimations for occluded parts also participate in.
-As $T$ increases, more reliable estimated nodes will be chosen to get a more accurate registration result so that the distance error will decrease.
-However, too many valid nodes will be excluded and the performance will be hurt severely with a high $T$ value.

-We also conduct a test of the model robustness for Gaussian noises on the input point cloud.
+In addition, we investigate the sensitivity of our fusion module to the threshold $T$, which is for determining the visible nodes in Eq.~\ref{regpoints}, as shown in Fig.~\ref{fig:exp_sim_T}.
+As $T$ increases, more unreliable voting nodes for occluded parts will be excluded from registration so that the distance error will decrease.
+However, too many valid nodes will also be excluded and the performance will be hurt severely with a high $T$ value.
+We also conduct a test of the robustness against Gaussian noises on the input point cloud.
 As demonstrated in Fig. \ref{fig:exp_sim_noise}, despite that the standard deviation of noise is increasing, our performance still keeps stable.